11 Reasons That Make Georgia (country) an Overlanding Wonder

 9. The police

-The highway police drive US-made Ford Taurus Police Interceptors, peak good English and are very polite even when issuing you a ticket.
+The highway police drive US-made Ford Taurus Police Interceptors, speak good English and are very polite even when issuing you a ticket.

 10. You can fly and overland